BearStudio/formiz/README.md

 # [WIP] Formiz

-An very easy to use form library for React with hooks based on [Formsy](https://github.com/formsy/formsy-react) concepts.
+Easy to use form library for React with hooks based on [Formsy](https://github.com/formsy/formsy-react) concepts.

 ## Why Formiz?